amirtavass/amir-portfolio/README.md

 # Amirreza Tavassoli - Portfolio Website

-A modern, responsive portfolio website built with Next.js showcasing my development skills and projects.
+A modern, responsive portfolio website built with Next.js showcasing my development skills and projects as a Software Engineering Master's student and front-end developer.

 ## 🌐 Live Demo